simonmichael/hledger_site/src/1.34/hledger.md

     General help flags:
       -h --help                 show command line help
          --tldr                 show command examples with tldr
-         --info                 show the hledger manual with info --man                  show the hledger manual with man --version              show version information
+         --info                 show the manual with info
+         --man                  show the manual with man

-Some reporting options can also be written as [query arguments](#queries).

-## Command line tips
+         --version              show version information

+Usually hledger accepts any unambiguous flag prefix, eg you can write `--tl` instead of `--tldr` or `--dry` instead of `--dry-run`.

+If the same option appears more than once in a command, usually the last (right-most) wins.

+With most commands, arguments are interpreted as a hledger [query](hledger.md#queries) which filter the data.
+Some queries can be expressed either with options or with arguments.

-Here are some details useful to know about for hledger command lines (and elsewhere).
-Feel free to skip this section until you need it.
+Below are more tips for using the command line interface - feel free to skip these until you need them.

-### Option repetition

-If options are repeated in a command line, hledger will generally use the last (right-most) occurence.

 ### Special characters